johnbender/twenty-questions/writing/overview.md

 # Twenty Questions, Spec by Example

-Twenty Questions is an attempt refining a program specification by asking of the user questions that are relevant using the context and synthesized candidates.
+Twenty Questions is an attempt at refining a program specification by asking of the user questions that are relevant using the context and synthesized candidates.
 Here we illustrate the basic ideas and existing work in the area by way of a simple example.

 ## A Simple Example